simbayp/markEleven/README.md

 ### Tell your friends whether their birthdates are lucky or not.

-A web application which checks whether your birthday is lucky or not by calculating whether sum of digits in your birthdate is divisible by your lukcy number
+A web application which checks whether your birthday is lucky or not by calculating whether sum of digits in your birthdate is divisible by your lucky number.
 <br/>

 # How to use: